-This guide will cover the important factors to consider when choosing the best chlorine tablets for your pool and review some of the top-rated products on the market.
-Read on for more tips to make an informed decision about which option would work best for maintaining the chlorine level in your pool.
+Learn about the important factors to consider when choosing the best chlorine tablets for your pool and review some of the top-rated products on the market.
+This guide includes tips to make an informed decision about which option should work best for maintaining the chlorine level in swimming pools and hot tubs.

 - BEST OVERALL: Clorox Pool&Spa Active99 3″ Chlorinating Tablets

 - RUNNER-UP: Rx Clear 1″ Stabilized Chlorine Tablets